Broadcast Station Quarterly Reports Due January 10, 2019

 Stations have been fined for insufficient documentation showing compliance with the children’s rules or for missing documentation for any quarters during the license term.
 In the past, the FCC has also issued “show cause” orders, proposing to downgrade the status of Class A TV stations for noncompliance with these requirements.
 Accordingly, stations would be well advised to prepare and post all quarterly forms and certifications required by the Commission’s rules.

-In addition to broadcasting programming that is responsive to the educational and informational needs of children, the FCC's rules limit the amount of commercial material that can be aired during programming aimed at children aged 12 and under.
-Specifically, the rules state that “no commercial television broadcast station licensee shall air more than 10.5 minutes of commercial matter per hour during children's programming on weekends, or more than 12 minutes of commercial matter per hour on weekdays.”
+In addition to requiring programming that is responsive to the educational and informational needs of children aged 16 or younger, the FCC’s rules also limit the amount of commercial material that can be aired during programming aimed at children aged 12 and under.
+Specifically, the rules state that “no commercial television broadcast station licensee shall air more than 10.5 minutes of commercial matter per hour during [such] children’s programming on weekends, or more than 12 minutes of commercial matter per hour on weekdays.”
 These limits also apply to cable systems that run children’s programming.
 In order to demonstrate compliance with this rule, TV stations must prepare a proof of compliance with the commercial limits and post this information to their online public inspection file by the tenth day of the month following the end of the calendar quarter.
-For the fourth quarter of 2017, the proof of compliance with the children's TV commercial limits must be posted online by January 10, 2018.
+For the fourth quarter of 2018, the proof of compliance with the children’s TV commercial limits must be posted online by January 10, 2019.

 There is no specific form for this purpose.
 Stations may keep program logs demonstrating compliance with the commercial limits, but if the logs are intended to satisfy the documentation requirement they must be posted online as well.
 Stations may also keep tapes sufficient to demonstrate compliance, and must make the tapes available for review upon request by a member of the public.
 Alternatively, stations may maintain lists of the number of commercial minutes per hour aired during children’s programs, including a detailed listing of any overages.
 Many networks and syndicators that provide children’s programming also provide certifications that their programs comply with the commercial limits.
 Such lists should be reviewed periodically to ensure accuracy.